-Not all operations or activities have equal risk, therefore a risk assessment will assist the BIA in allocating resources to those areas with the most need.
-The BIA will conduct a five-year risk assessment with annual updates for risks relevant to LDE programs and activities.
+Not all operations or activities have equal risk; therefore, a risk assessment will assist the BIA in allocating resources to those areas with the most need.
+The BIA will conduct a documented annual risk assessment for risks relevant to LDE programs and activities.
 Objectives of audits and engagements must reflect the results of the risk assessment and be established for each audit.
-IIA Practice Advisory 2210.A1 IIA Practice Advisory 2210-1
+IIA Practice Advisory 2210-1